dahanam/Cougar-Pathway-to-Success/README.md

 ## Research Overview

-This project analyzes 6 years (2019–2025) of student engagement and outcome data across 1,220 undergraduate CS/IT students to answer the question:
+This project analyzes 6 years (2019–2025) of student engagement and outcome data across 1,220 undergraduate CS/IT students to answer these questions:

-> *Does participation in research experiences and extracurricular activities
-> predict career outcomes better than GPA alone?*
+## Research Questions

+**RQ1** — How did the Cougar Pathway to Success project evolve across iterative intervention cycles during the grant period?

+**RQ2** — How does student engagement in pathway activities relate to participation in research, internships, and career outcomes?

+**RQ3** — To what extent is pathway engagement associated with academic success and professional achievement among computing students?

+**RQ4** — Which pathway interventions are most strongly associated with increased engagement, inclusion, and indicators of retention?

 **Key finding:** Program participation explains **53% of career outcome variance** (R² = 0.53, p < .001) compared to only 9% for GPA.